Book cover

 }

-The reader might wonder whether a Person should have a maximum of one Phone (0..1) or any number of Phone (*).
+A reader might wonder whether a Person should have a maximum of one Phone (0..1) or any number of Phone (*).
 The answer is simple: it depends on the requirements of the system.
-Thus, the customers are the ones who should answer this question.
-For us, what matters is that class diagrams can model both scenarios.
+In fact, the customers are the ones who should answer this question.
+For our purposes, what matters is that class diagrams can model both scenarios.

 In this diagram, there is a second multiplicity at the opposite arrow end, denoted by the symbol *, indicating that a Phone can be associated with more than one Person.
-In other words, two distinct people can share the same Phone.
-However, the association remains unidirectional, since Phone does not have an attribute storing the Person instances it refers to.
+This means that two distinct people can share the same Phone.
+However, the association remains unidirectional, as Phone does not have an attribute storing the Person instances it refers to.
 For this reason, given a Person, we can easily retrieve their Phone by accessing the attribute phone.
-However, given a Phone, it is not possible to determine, by directly accessing an attribute, which Person instances it refers to.
+However, given a Phone, it is not possible to determine, by directly accessing an attribute, which Person instances are associated with it.

-To conclude, suppose it is important to navigate both ways in the association—from Person to Phone and also from Phone to Person.
-The solution to this problem is to use a bidirectional association by adding an arrow at each end of the line connecting the classes, as illustrated in the next diagram.
+To conclude, consider a scenario where it is important to navigate both ways in the association—from Person to Phone and also from Phone to Person.
+The solution to this requirement is to use a bidirectional association by adding an arrow at each end of the line connecting the classes, as illustrated in the next diagram.

-To clarify the semantics of bidirectional associations, we also show the code for both classes:
+To clarify the semantics of bidirectional associations, here is the code for both classes:

 class Person {